Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Conclusions

-Our analytical result and all its properties, as mentioned above, are in excellent agreement with numerical data obtained in computer simulations of the Kuramoto-Sakaguchi model, provided simulations are performed with large enough oscillators.
-If we consider simulation parameters such that the instantaneous-frequency distribution captured in simulations exhibits assertive non-stationary behavior, a less robust fit to simulation data is observed.
-However, increasing the number of oscillations usually suppresses non-stationarity and improves the quality of the theoretical prediction, which persists for different long simulation times.
-These finite-size effects were analyzed in the Kuramoto model \cite{daFonseca18,Fonseca20} and are also expected in the Kuramoto-Sakaguchi model.
-Our theoretical result is based on Kuramoto-Sakaguchi theory and on the same equilibrium assumptions, devised initially with the requirement of an infinite number of oscillators and infinitely long times.
+Our result is in accordance with numerical simulations of the Kuramoto-Sakaguchi model, provided simulations are performed with a large enough number of oscillators.
+If the number of oscillators is such that the instantaneous-frequency distribution from simulations (normalized histograms) shows significant non-stationary behavior, one observes a less robust fit to simulation data.
+But increasing the number of oscillators suppresses the non-stationarity and improves the quality of the theoretical prediction.
+These finite-size effects, also analyzed in the context of the Kuramoto model \cite{Fonseca20}, are expected to occur in the Kuramoto-Sakaguchi model.
+Our result is based on the Kuramoto-Sakaguchi theory, which includes equilibrium assumptions devised under the requirement of an infinite number of oscillators and infinitely long times.

 New research directions can be taken with this work as a starting point.
-A more mathematically-oriented subject would be finding asymptotic analytical properties of the density function near the synchronization frequency as well as in its tails.
-Extending the study presented here, considering other types of natural-frequency densities, as, for example, those represented by non-symmetric and non-unimodal functions, is also an exciting topic.
-In addition, the statistical analysis could go beyond the density function itself: we can use the density function to determine the moments, compare them to the moments of natural frequencies, and find formulas for relevant quantities such as the instantaneous-frequency expected value and variance.
-More importantly, we envision a theory capturing the collective dynamics of the instantaneous frequencies.
-Such non-stationary theory would give a model whose solution is a time-dependent density of instantaneous frequencies.
-The formula obtained here would then reflect the behavior of the model solution in the long time limit.
+A mathematically-oriented subject would be finding asymptotic analytical properties of the density function near the synchronization frequency as well as in its tails.
+Extending the study presented here, considering other types of natural-frequency densities, including non-symmetric and non-unimodal ones, is also an interesting topic.
+In addition, our formula can be used to determine the instantaneous-frequency statistical moments, which can then be compared to the moments of the natural frequencies and used to compute relevant quantities such as expected values and variances.

+More importantly, we envision a non-stationary model capturing the collective dynamics of the instantaneous frequencies.
+We conjecture that the model solution would be a time-dependent density of instantaneous frequencies, and our formula would reflect the solution behavior in the long-time limit.